Xunnamius/black-flag/packages/extensions/README.md

 > [!WARNING]
 >
 > An explicitly `undefined` default, i.e. `{ default: undefined }`, will be
-> deleted from the configuration object and completely ignored by BFE, Black
+> deleted from the configuration object by BFE and completely ignored by Black
-> Flag, and yargs.
-This differs from yargs's default behavior, which is to
+> Flag and Yargs.
+This differs from BF/Yargs's default behavior, which is to
 > recognize `undefined` defaults.

 Defaults are set _before_ any [`check`][13] functions are run, _before_ any